Islampur–Patna Express

 The Islampur–Patna Express is an Express train belonging to East Coast Railway zone that runs between Islampur and Patna Junction in India.
 It is currently being operated with 18696/18695 train numbers on a daily basis.

 Service

 The 18695/Islampur–Patna Express has an average speed of 32 km/h and covers 65 km in 2h.
-The 18696/Patna–Islampur Express has an average speed of 26 km/h and covers 65 km in 2h 30m.
+The 18696/Patna–Islampur Express has an average speed of 26 km/h and covers 65 km in 2h 30 m.

-Route & Halts
+Route and halts

 The important halts of the train are:

 Coach composition

 The train has standard ICF rakes with a max speed of 110 km/h.
 The train consists of 21 coaches: